 In the early 1740s, New England was in the midst of a sweeping religious revival now known as the Great Awakening.
 Charismatic evangelical ministers traveled from town to town on a mission to invigorate congregations with a renewed sense of Christian piety based on fear of damnation.
 They were inspired by the internationally famous…

-June 24: Born to Fame, and A Famous Scandal — Celebrity Minister Henry Ward Beecher
+June 24: Scandal-Plagued Celebrity Minister Henry Ward Beecher

 Henry Ward Beecher, one of the most famous and influential — but also controversial — preachers and orators of 19th-century America, was born in Litchfield, Connecticut, today in 1813.
 Henry was one of several literary giants of the extended Beecher family: his father Lyman was also a notable preacher; his sister Harriet found international…